 - At the same time, many of these same employers had unusually high employee census changes due to terminations and furloughed employees.
 Others saw staff taking temporary pay cuts, which at times is reflected in deferral changes.
 All impacting the census data for 2020, which directly impacts testing.

 - Finally, the pandemic also brought massive legislative changes with the Cares Act.
-We saw this offer a historic access for participants to take distributions, take additional and larger than normal loans, suspend loan repayments and waive RMDs.
+We saw this offer historic access for participants to take distributions, take additional and larger than normal loans, suspend loan repayments and waive RMDs.

 A Holistic Approach with Consultative Advice